Galveston Child Support and Spousal Support Attorney

 Divorce often involves a complex web of emotional and financial considerations.
 With respect to the latter, two issues that are often sticking points include child support and spousal support.
 Ideally, the parties can reach an amicable solution.

 At the Law Offices of Tad Nelson & Associates, we can help you reach that solution.
-Our experienced Houston family law attorneys assist individuals in Harris and Galveston County understand the law governing child support and spousal support in Texas.
+Our experienced Galveston family law attorneys assist individuals in Galveston County to understand the law governing child support and spousal support in Texas.
 We can review your situation and give you an honest appraisal of how much you can expect to receive (or pay) in support.

 Child Support in Texas